VirtoCommerce/vc-platform/docs/getting-started.md

 ## Step 4.
 Configure payments, shipments, taxes

-By default, you see demo payment and shipmen methods.
-Virto Commerce provides the ready to use module which.
-You can set your own configurations:
+By default, you see demo payment and shipment methods.
+Virto Commerce provides the ready to use module which you can set your own configurations:

 * Install Payment module (For example: PayPal)
 * Configure [Shipments](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/vc2userguide/order-management/working-with-shipments.md) method